attilagaspar/econai-strikes/README.md

 This project is open source.
 Please check with the repository owner for specific licensing terms.

+## 📋 Documentation

+### Project Overview (PDF)

+A comprehensive overview of the Népszava Strike project is available in PDF format: **`digitization_pipeline_description.pdf`**

+This document provides:
+- **Project background** and research objectives
+- **Methodology** for historical strike data extraction
+- **Technical architecture** and pipeline design

+The PDF serves as both a technical documentation and research paper, detailing how AI-powered text analysis can be applied to digitize and structure historical labor movement data from early 20th century Hungarian newspapers.

 ## 🔗 Related Projects

 - [Model Context Protocol](https://github.com/modelcontextprotocol) - For advanced AI-powered data processing